chrisadkin/introduction-to-terraform/tutorial-01/README.md

-# Overview
+# Objectives

-A simple configuration to create a Kubernetes namespace.
+Demonstrate the declarative native of Terraform with a simple configuration which creates a Kubernetes namespace.

 # Instructions